hajimehoshi/wasmserve/README.md

         Allow specified origin (or * for all origins) to make requests to this server -http string
-        HTTP bind address to serve (default ":8080") -tags string
+        HTTP bind address to serve (default ":8080") -overlay string
+        Overwrite source files with a JSON file (see https://pkg.go.dev/cmd/go for more details) -tags string
         Build tags
 ```